York Factory: History

 In the late 18th century, the centralized nature of the Hudson's Bay Company's operation from the depot began to become a disadvantage against the more nimble voyageurs of the North West Company.
-They operated by traveling among the First Nations on the vast water network of lakes and rivers.
+They operated by travelling among the First Nations on the vast water network of lakes and rivers.
 In response, the company began sending out its own traders from the depot and eventually established inland posts, first along the Saskatchewan River, and then stretching as far as the Oregon Country.
-Twice annually from 1821 to 1846, brigades known as the York Factory Express traveled overland to Fort Vancouver, headquarters for the HBC's Columbia Department.
-They brought supplies and trade goods and returned with furs destined for London.
+Twice annually from 1821 to 1846, brigades known as the York Factory Express travelled overland to Fort Vancouver headquarters for the HBC's Columbia Department, brought supplies and trade goods, and returned with furs destined for London.

-By the mid nineteenth century, York Factory had developed an extensive trading post and settlement with fifty on-site buildings, most currently destroyed, and a permanent workforce.
-However, it wasn't a beloved location.
-Chief trader John McLean wrote that he "took leave of Fort York, its fogs, and bogs and mosquitoes, with little regret" in 1837.
-Moreover, the reign of York Factory as one of the most important Hudson Bay Company posts declined in 1860s and 1870s.
-This is due to the transfer of Rupert's Land to Canada and changes in the HBC Northwest transportation network, making increased use of the United States railways, steamboats, and Red River carts for Upper Fort Garry's southern supply line.
-The depot remained in company hands after the acquisition of Rupert's Land by Canada in 1870.
-In 1872, York Factory's role diminished to only outfitting to particular posts located in Manitoba.
-The post's fur trade headquarters title was removed a year later and certain responsibilities were transferred to Upper Fort Garry, present-day Winnipeg.
+By the mid-19th century, York Factory had developed an extensive trading post and settlement with 50 on-site buildings, most of which have been destroyed, and a permanent workforce.
+It was not a popular location.
+The chief trader, John McLean, wrote that he "took leave of Fort York, its fogs, and bogs and mosquitoes, with little regret" in 1837.

+The reign of York Factory as one of the most important Hudson's Bay Company posts declined in 1860s and 1870s.
+The transfer of Rupert's Land to Canada and the changes in the HBC Northwest transportation network increased the use of the United States railways, steamboats, and Red River carts for Upper Fort Garry's southern supply line.
+In 1890, the depot remained in company hands after the acquisition of Rupert's Land by Canada.
+In 1872, York Factory's role diminished to outfitting only to particular posts in Manitoba.
+In 1873, the post's fur trade headquarters title was removed, and certain responsibilities were transferred to Upper Fort Garry, present-day Winnipeg.

 The importance of York Factory declined further.
-In the years 1874-75, the post virtually stopped receiving supplies and goods to be transported elsewhere.
-The following years, specifically 1878, the post's British products began being relocated to Norway House.
-York Factory had a brief upswing when it was designated the headquarters for the new Nelson River District in 1911.
-However, the Factory lost the title in 1929 to Churchill due to the establishment of the railway line that connected Churchill to Winnipeg.
+From 1874 to 1875, the post virtually stopped receiving supplies and goods to be transported elsewhere.
+In 1878, the post's British products began being relocated to Norway House.
+In 1911, York Factory had a brief upswing when it was designated the headquarters for the new Nelson River District.
+In 1929, the Factory lost the title to Churchill, due to the establishment of the railway line that connected Churchill to Winnipeg.
 From that point forward, York Factory served as a regional trading post.

 In 1957, Hudson's Bay York Factory closed.
 The residents were relocated to York Landing Cree Nation, about 116 km ENE of Thompson, Manitoba, as well as Split Lake and Shamattawa.
 In oral stories, Cree elders who once resided at York Factory in the first half of the twentieth century recalled their desires to remain at Kihci-waskahikan or Great House when operations ceased.
 Kihci-waskahikan and Great House are words for the post used by the Swampy Cree, West Main Cree, Lowland Cree, and/or Home Guard Cree.